LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** 1.0

 **Description:** Probability (0-1) that a work practice can locate a leak.
 Internally, each leak will be randomly assigned a True or False value based on this probability indicating whether or not the leak can be detected by the work practice.
-This value is rolled once for each leak and work practice pair and remains consistent for subsequent surveys.
+This value is rolled only once for each leak and work practice pair and remains consistent for subsequent surveys.
+Spatial coverage is also not affected by leak size.

 `eg. coverage.spatial = 0.25`.
 The leak has a 25% chance of being detected regardless of the number of surveys.